-To configure the authentication against a TACACS+ server, choose TACACS+ with fallback or TACACS+ only as the PAM mode and set up all required items, see Figure 51.
+To configure the authentication against a TACACS+ server, choose TACACS+ with fallback or TACACS+ only as the PAM mode and set up all required items, see Figure 57.
+Table 52 describes all the configuration options for the TACACS PAM modes.

-Figure 51: Configuration of TACACS+
+Figure 57: Configuration of TACACS+